xiangrufan/astro-NLP/README.md

 # astro-NLP
 *Natural language processing* for proof or disproof *astrology*.
 The project contains several parts.
-1. Blind dating website spider to collect DoB and personal hobbies
+1. collect date of birth and personal hobbies from blind dating website
+2. collect correlation of personality/hobbies with sun sign and moon sign from astrology website
-2. Hobby2vec, word2vec applied to embed hobbies
+3. Hobby2vec, word2vec applied to embed hobbies
-3. Sun sign and moon sign computing
+4. Sun sign and moon sign computing from date of birth
-4. Correlation analysis of hobby and sign
+5. Correlation analysis of hobby and sign